nexpy/nexpy/doc/source/pythongui.rst

       scratch workspace 'w0'.
     * **Edit** - opens dialog to customize both image and point plots.
-Use this to change the title and axis labels, modify the image aspect ratio and skew angles, turn axis grids on or off and set their styles, or modify the point plot markers and lines.
+Use this to change the title and axis labels, modify the image aspect ratio and skew angles, turn axis grids on or off and set their styles, modify the point plot markers and lines, and draw legends.

     On the far right of the toolbar, the data and axis values are dynamically updated to the values under the current mouse location.